 Be easy to contact so you are easy to hire!

-When employed, you can use your work phone number and email address, but defer all discussions (written or verbal) about a new job to non-work-related channels.
+When employed, you can use your work phone number and email address, but defer all discussions (written or verbal) about a new job to non-work-related channels like a Gmail address and a non-work phone number.

-If you are not employed, use Google Voice (a free service) rather than publishing a "real" phone number on your LinkedIn Profile.
+If you are not employed, use Google Voice (a free service) rather than publishing your real home or cellphone number on your LinkedIn Profile.
 Google Voice can be forwarded to any number you choose, and can even generate email if you need that option for receiving voicemail messages.

 Read Managing Your Personal Communications and Are You Optimizing Your LinkedIn Contact Information for more details.